Prag8855/aab/content/guides/is-marijuana-legal.md

 - Be at least 18 years old
 - Be a resident for at least 6 months[^26]

-At the moment, it takes a really long time to create a cannabis club.[^29] It could take a few months before you can easily buy weed from a club.{{ fail_on('2025-04-01') }}
+At the moment, it's almost impossible to join a club.
+There are almost no approved clubs, and the existing clubs have long waiting lists.[^29] It could take a few months before you can easily buy weed from a club.{{ fail_on('2025-06-01') }}

 ### Is medicinal marijuana legal?